 I have a big issue with trusting people.
 I don't trust anybody.
-That goes back to the trust I put in Brother before he abused me.
+That goes back to the trust I put in Brother MBZ before he abused me.
 I doubt if I've ever given my trust to anybody, including my family, since I was a kid.

-1 I was an altar boy at St Ninian's and Brother was actually trying to talk me into going into the 2 priesthood or joining the Brothers and I always felt 3 they were heavy handed in trying to force my future.
-4 5 I just feel that if I hadn't went through everything I did as a child in these homes I would have been 6 7 a totally different person.
-Though I have to 8 acknowledge that there were other factors in my life, like my dad dying so young, that could have affected my 9 10 life.
-11 I have never had any form of treatment or support.
-I've dealt with it myself in a way that has suited me.
-12 I'm wary of going through any sort of counselling as 13 14 I wouldn't want triggers released or take the chance of reliving it all.
-I don't really know if it would help 15 16 me. condary Institutions - to be published late 17 econdary institutions - to be published later 18 condary Institutions - to be published la It was only in 2002 that I started 19 20 telling people about the abuse, after I received 21 a telephone call from a journalist called Marion Scott, who said my name had been given to her as somebody who 22 23 had possibly been abused at St Ninian's.
-24 I didn't come forward just because the Inquiry was announced.
-It was because I was approached by the 25
+I was an altar boy at St Ninian's and Brother GZQ 1 2 was actually trying to talk me into going into the 3 priesthood or joining the Brothers and I always felt 4 they were heavy handed in trying to force my future.
+I just feel that if I hadn't went through everything 5 6 I did as a child in these homes I would have been a totally different person.
+Though I have to 7 8 acknowledge that there were other factors in my life, like my dad dying so young, that could have affected my 9 life.
+10 11 I have never had any form of treatment or support.
+12 I've dealt with it myself in a way that has suited me.
+I'm wary of going through any sort of counselling as 13 14 I wouldn't want triggers released or take the chance of reliving it all.
+I don't really know if it would help 15 16 me.
+Secondary Institutions - to be published later 17 Secondary Institutions - to be published later 18 Secondary Institutions - to I. It was only in 2002 that I started 19 20 telling people about the abuse, after I received 21 a telephone call from a journalist called Marion Scott, 22 who said my name had been given to her as somebody who had possibly been abused at St Ninian's.
+23 24 I didn't come forward just because the Inquiry was 25 announced.
+It was because I was approached by the

 1 journalist.
-She was doing a report on List D schools in the 1960s and 1970s.
-We got talking and I told her yes 2 I had been there and yes I had been abused and that just 3 kicked everything off for me.
-4 5 From the age of 17 up until I was 40 all of it had been put way to the back of my head.
-It was always 6 there, but I kept it at the back of my mind.
-7 8 I told my girlfriend I had been abused but it was 9 only the physical abuse I told her about.
-None of the 10 sexual abuse.
-I was scared to tell her more in case it 11 caused so much carry on in our relationship.
-After I spoke to the journalist I tried a few times 12 to write it all down, but I didn't get so far and had to 13 14 stop.
+She was doing a report on List D schools in 2 the 1960s and 1970s.
+We got talking and I told her yes I had been there and yes I had been abused and that just 3 kicked everything off for me.
+4 5 From the age of 17 up until I was 40 all of it had 6 been put way to the back of my head.
+It was always there, but I kept it at the back of my mind.
+7 8 I told my girlfriend I had been abused but it was only the physical abuse I told her about.
+None of the 9 sexual abuse.
+I was scared to tell her more in case it 10 11 caused so much carry on in our relationship.
+12 After I spoke to the journalist I tried a few times to write it all down, but I didn't get so far and had to 13 14 stop.
 The first person I told about the abuse was 15 Stewart Sinclair, my social worker.
-This was after 16 I had been abused by Brother MJP .
+This was after 16 I had been abused by Brother MJJ .
 I only told him 17 I'd been beaten and battered by the brothers.
 I can't 18 say that I went into specific detail with the sexual 19 20 abuse, because it would affect me as a person.
-He said he would sort it, I don't know if he ever did but after 21 that, while there was still abuse, it wasn't to the 22 extent that Brother 23 had done.
-24 I have no knowledge of anybody ever being punished for what happened to me.
+He said he would sort it, I don't know if he ever did but after 21 22 that, while there was still abuse, it wasn't to the extent that Brother MJJ had done.
+23 I have no knowledge of anybody ever being punished 24 for what happened to me.
 25